kintone/portal-design-templates/images/icons/README.md

 Free Icons for kintone design portal.

 ## How to use
-Click the SVG embedded icon name and your browser will open the SVG code and then copy the entire SVG code and paste them onto HTML.
+Click the SVG embedded icon name and your browser will open the SVG code, and then copy the entire SVG code and paste them onto HTML.

 ## Category